 Are you beginning to feel tired midday?
 Having trouble getting out of bed in the morning even though it's your usual wake-up time?

 It's time to make some seasonal updates to your sleep habits to combat these issues.

 1. Don't oversleep.

 Just because it's dark earlier, doesn't mean bedtime is earlier too... even though sometimes at about 6:30 PM, it can reeeally feel like it.
-Try to sleep your regular amount of hours--oversleeping, by some cruel trick, can make you feel overtired and lethargic.
-And, definitely try to stay away from long naps, especially in the evening as you will likely have a tough time falling asleep at night subsequently.
+Try to sleep your regular amount of hours--oversleeping, by some cruel twist, can make you feel overtired and lethargic.
+And, definitely try to stay away from long naps, especially in the evening, as you will likely have a tough time falling asleep at night, subsequently.